Year 1 2025 - 2026

 Daily Reading – It’s really important that you read every night for at least 10 minutes.
 Children will bring home their book bags with a reading for pleasure book on a Monday on this should be returned on a Thursday.
 This is a book that could be read to your child at bedtime or something they could share with you by telling you the story through the pictures.
 Book bags will also go home on a Thursday with 2 phonics books.
 These should be returned no later than the following Monday.
 The books will be matched to your child’s reading level and will help them consolidate the sounds and tricky (red) words learnt that week.
 It will help your child to read these books more than once to help improve reading speed and expression.

-*Please can you sign your child’s reading record to show they have read when book bags are returned on a Monday and Wednesday*
+*Please can you sign your child’s reading record to show they have read when book bags are returned on a Monday.

 Things to remember:

-- Children should come to school in their PE kits on Tuesdays and Wednesdays.
-We aim to do outdoor lessons on Tuesdays and indoor on Wednesdays.
+- Children should come to school in their PE kits on Mondays.

-- We aim to go outside every day for breaktimes plus our PE lessons and other activities.
-Please make sure your child brings a waterproof coat every day.
+- We aim to go outside and be active every day.
+Please make sure your child brings a waterproof coat every day and a pair of wellies which can be left in school.

 - Please send a fresh bottle of water labelled with the child’s name (not juice, squash or energy drinks) in each day.

-- The children are offered a fruit snack every morning break time.
+- The children are offered a fruit snack every day.

 - Please ensure that all jumpers, hats, coats etc are clearly labelled with your child’s name.